Do We Need A "Burning Passion"?

 when people stayed in the same job for 25 years and received a gold watch?

-something better around the corner (I know I've been guilty of this one!)
-We
+there's something better around the corner (I know I've been guilty of

-start in Job A and then we move onto Job B because it looked like it would
+this one!)
+We start in Job A and then we move onto Job B because it looked

-provide us with more engagement, or better pay, or a promotion, then it
+like it would provide us with more engagement, or better pay, or a

-starts to become mundane, then before we know it we're looking around for
+promotion, then it starts to become mundane, then before we know it we're

-expect it to provide an all-encompassing life experience?
-Could we just go
+and not expect it to provide an all-encompassing life experience?
+Could we

-to work, do our best, enjoy some of it, put up with other bits, and then
+just go to work, do our best, enjoy some of it, put up with other bits,

-come home and find other things to top up what our job doesn't supply us
+and then come home and find other things to top up what our job doesn't

-with?
-Why put all that pressure on ourselves to find the perfect job that
+supply us with?
+Why put all that pressure on ourselves to find the perfect

 Here's a couple of quotes about unreal job expectations that I found